getodk/docs/docs/launch-collect-from-app.rst

 Using `Content providers <https://developer.android.com/guide/topics/providers/content-providers>`_ ODK Collect shares the list of forms and instances with other apps.

-To fetch the list of forms call:
+To fetch the list of forms, call:

 .. code-block:: java

   Uri uri = "content://org.odk.collect.android.provider.odk.forms/forms"
   getContentResolver().query(uri, null, null, null, null);

-Similarly for the list of instances:
+Similarly, for the list of instances:

 .. code-block:: java